Updated June 23, 2020

-- Although the “covered period” of expenses eligible for forgiveness begins on the date of disbursement of PPP funds and ends 8 weeks later, for purposes of calculating payroll costs, a borrower may use an “alternative covered period” that begins on the first day of the first payroll period following disbursement and ends 8 weeks later.
+- Although the “covered period” of expenses eligible for forgiveness begins on the date of disbursement of PPP funds and ends 24 weeks later, for purposes of calculating payroll costs, a borrower may use an “alternative covered period” that begins on the first day of the first payroll period following disbursement and ends 24 weeks later.
 Borrowers should pay attention to the directions in the application that refer to the “covered period” only or to the “covered period” or “alternative covered period”, as applicable.
 Note that, for those borrowers who received PPP funding prior to June 5, 2020, they may elect to continue to use an 8-week covered period or alternative covered period.

 - Payroll costs and non-payroll costs that are eligible for loan forgiveness are those actually incurred or paid during the “covered period” or “alternative covered period” (as applicable), but, to the extent such costs are incurred but not paid prior to the end of the period, then the borrower may still include such incurred amounts for forgiveness purposes, so long as the amounts are actually paid on or before the next regularly scheduled payroll or due date.
 Borrowers may not double count paid amounts and incurred amounts.

-- A reduction in the number of full-time equivalent (FTE) employees will not result in a reduction in the maximum amount of loan forgiveness if: (1) the borrower made a good faith written offer to the former employee to return at the same hours and salary as previously employed, and the former employee refused the offer (as documented by the borrower in writing and reported to the state unemployment insurance office within 30 days of the employee’s rejection), or (2) the employee was fired for cause, voluntarily resigned, or voluntarily requested and received a reduction in the number of hours worked (borrowers must retain all records related to any such reductions and make available to the SBA upon request).
+- the borrower made a good faith written offer to rehire a former employee at the same hours and salary as previously employed, and the former employee refused the offer (as documented by the borrower in writing and reported to the state unemployment insurance office within 30 days of the employee’s rejection);

 Submission of Application and Determination of Forgiveness

-Once the borrower completes the PPP Loan Forgiveness Application, the borrower is to submit Part 1 (the Loan Forgiveness Calculation Form) and, if using the traditional application, Part 2 (PPP Schedule A) to the lender servicing the PPP loan, along with the following back-up documentation:
+Once the borrower completes either the traditional application or the EZ application, the borrower is to timely submit Part 1 (the Loan Forgiveness Calculation Form) and, if using the traditional application, Part 2 (PPP Schedule A) to the lender servicing the PPP loan, along with the following back-up documentation:

 - Payroll costs verification (bank account statements verifying amount of cash compensation; IRS payroll tax filings; state wage reporting and unemployment insurance tax filings; and, if applicable, payment receipts, cancelled checks, or account statements verifying amount of borrower contributions to employee health care and retirement plans);